mkb79/Audible/docs/source/intro/getting_started.rst

 ===================

-Before you can communicate with the non-publicly Audible Api, you need to authorize (login) yourself to Audible with your Amazon username and password.
+Before you can communicate with the non-publicly Audible Api, you need to authorize (login) yourself to Audible with your Audible username or Amazon account.
 Please make sure to select the correct Audible marketplace.
 An overview about all known Audible marketplaces and associated country codes you can find at :ref:`country_codes`.

 .. code-block::